 - Share your ideas that have worked for you with the VC community.
 The VC Mail List is a useful tool to do this and learn new methods and share successes.

-- Prepare and submit an annual report to the VC Reports Editor, Mike Meisinger at firstname.lastname@example.org, describing what occurred for the village or new information that has been learned or obtained.
+- Prepare and submit an annual report to the VC Reports Editor describing what occurred for the village or new information that has been learned or obtained.
 A ‘call’ for submittal of the annual report will be made by the VC Reports Editor, typically in October, with a request that reports are to be submitted prior to the end of November.

 - Prepare and submit your family history information, preferably in a GEDCOM file.
 Paper records are OK.

 - Remember to submit your yearly AHSGR dues if you are not a Life Member.
-Your membership must remain active in order to be a village coordinator for the Society.
+Your membership must remain active in order to be a VC for the Society.

-- Try to attend the annual conventions as often as possible, as many of the new members are eager to meet you.
-You might be surprised to find the high degree of esteem in which you are held.
+- Attend the annual conventions as often as possible, as many of the new members are eager to meet you.
+You might be surprised to find the high degree of esteem in which you are held!